Lawsuit: EPA has dragged feet on oil spill dispersant rules

 Ahtuangaruak said people in her indigenous community depend on oily fish and fatty marine mammals for the energy they need to survive in an area where temperatures are often far below zero degrees Fahrenheit (-18 Celsius).

 Ahtuangaruak said she began investigating dispersants after working as a health aide in Utqiagvik, formerly Barrow, following the 1989 Exxon Valdez spill.
-People who applied dispersant blamed it for symptoms ranging from respiratory and skin disorders to fatigue and foggy thinking, she said.
+The hospital treated some people who had applied dispersant and blamed it for symptoms ranging from respiratory and skin disorders to fatigue and foggy thinking, she said.

 The EPA’s current rules were last updated in 1994, five years after the tanker ran onto rocks in Prince William Sound.
 The agency made its proposed revisions public in January 2015 and received 81,000 comments, but has done little since then, according to the lawsuit.